What is GDL?

 Artisan Curers’ Objection Against Salami with Gdl

 “Fermentation in salami comes from 2 broad types of bacteria.
 Lactic acid bacteria, obviously, produce acid which lowers pH.
-However, many strains also produce bacteriocins that are effective in controlling the growth of pathogens, and produce enzymes to combat rancidity.
-The other type of bacteria are micrococci that break down fats and proteins – the process that is critical to flavor.
-They also breakdown nitrate (in cure 2) into nitrite, which is critical to the formation of color.
+However, many strains also produce bacteriocins that are effective in controlling the growth of pathogens and produce enzymes to combat rancidity.
+The other type of bacteria is micrococci that break down fats and proteins – the process that is critical to flavour.
+They also breakdown nitrate (in cure 2) into nitrite, which is critical to the formation of colour.
 So there is a lot more going on than just the pH drop for food safety.
 GDL is typically only used in mass production operations, where 24 hour saved production time increases profits.
-However, these, products are insipid lacking in flavor and color (think supermarket deli salami).
-My advice is learn all you can about fermentation, and perfect your fermentation process.
-When you think about it, its only adding a couple of more days onto a process that is several weeks long anyway, and it is critical to making great salami.”
+However, these, products are insipidly lacking in flavour and colour (think supermarket deli salami).
+My advice is to learn all you can about fermentation, and perfect your fermentation process.
+When you think about it, it’s only adding a couple of more days onto a process that is several weeks long anyway, and it is critical to making great salami.”
 (Josef Wantschik on the use of GDL)

-Tommy Greiner, adds that he has “a biochem background and the flavor science makes him question the use of Gdl.
-He brew a lot of mixed fermentation sour beer (several bacteria strains and wild yeasts) that takes at least 8 to 12 months and there is a stark difference versus 2 day kettle soured (and even some commercial beer that have lactic acid directly added).”
+Tommy Greiner, adds that he has “a biochem background and the flavour science makes him question the use of Gdl.
+He brews a lot of mixed fermentation sour beer (several bacteria strains and wild yeasts) that takes at least 8 to 12 months and there is a stark difference versus 2-day kettle-soured (and even some commercial beer that have lactic acid directly added).”